 - Then organize the order in which each scene will be shot.
 Use a logical reason for the order, such as the locations are close together or one location has the most complex shots and you want to get those done early.

-As you’re writing the shot list, pull out the props you’ll need for each scene and track them in a props list.
-Props could be things like books on a desk, photos on a dresser or a gym bag in the hand of a person walking.
+As you’re writing the shot list, tease out the props you’ll need for each scene and track them in a prop list.
+Props can be things like books on a desk, photos on a dresser or a gym bag in the hand of a person walking.
 Props make photos more realistic if you’re simulating an event.

 Create a schedule estimating the time it should take to complete shots at each location.
 This will help you stay on track.
 Ask the photographer how much set up time he or she will need and account for that in the schedule.
-Think about time for meals and snacks.
+Include time for meals and breaks.

-Print copies of model release forms and ask each person who will appear in a photo to sign one.
-These state that you have the rights to the photos, preventing any possible legal issues.
-You can find these online or get an approved one from your legal people.
+- Print copies of model release forms and ask each person who will appear in a photo to sign one.
+These state that you have the rights to the photos, preventing any potential legal issues.
+You can find these online or get an approved one from your legal department.

-When things are well-planned, you can focus on the creative aspect of the shoot.
+- When things are well-planned, you can focus on the creative aspect of the shoot.
 Perhaps there’s a subtler way to get at the emotion you’re trying to express.
 Maybe a tilt of the camera or moody lighting will communicate your message.
-Stay flexible and let the photographer and model find their voice.
-That’s the way to get a great photo.

-Here’s a short example of a shot list from a recent photo shoot I planned for an eLearning course.
+Here’s a short example of a shot list for eLearning from a recent project.
 Because it involved acting for a scenario, I included the script, even though at times, it was out of order.

 Good luck with your next photo shoot!